microbit-carlos/microbit-bird-activity/docs/index.md

 1. Build a bird, with pipe cleaners (optional but really fun!)
 2. Program the bird with the help of a `bird.py` module
-    - And we are going to use the new micro:bit Python Editor!
+    - We are going to use the new micro:bit Python Editor!
 3. Think like a bird and decide how a  bird reacts to events in the world and as part of the flock